sforsteracademytrainee/IMS/README.md

 private static final String DB_PASS = "yourpass";
 ```

 Once this is done you should test the program using the provided tests.
-If it all goes by you can build the project.
+If it all goes by you can build the project with the command `mvn clean package`.
+The working jar will be called `ims-x.x.x-jar-with-dependencies.jar`.

 ## Running the tests